-- 3.12 A screening assessment was prepared (Appendix C), to document consideration of the potential for likely significant effects resulting from each policy and site allocation in the plan. - 3.13 For some types of impacts, the potential for likely significant effects was determined on a proximity basis.
+3.12 A screening assessment was prepared (Appendix C), to document consideration of the potential for likely significant effects resulting from each policy in the Neighbourhood Plan.

+3.13 For some types of impacts, the potential for likely significant effects was determined on a proximity basis.
 This approach and the assumptions applied are described in more detail in Chapter 4.